Nkebenyane/Accenture-Song-Project-Square/README.md

-# Accenture-Song-Project-Square

-Requirements:
+# Accenture Song Project Square

+## Requirements

-### Front-end:
+### Front-end
-- Single page coded with React.
+- Single-page application built with React.
-- Responsive layout.
+- Responsive layout design.
-- Use any preferred compiler to build & run your site.
+- Use any preferred compiler to build & run the site.
-- Case studies should be implemented as a slider.
+- Implement case studies as a slider.
-- Brands retrieved via API (back-end portion of this test).
+- Fetch brands via API (back-end portion of this test).
-- UI component to sort & filter brands.
+- UI component for sorting & filtering brands.

-### Back-end:
+### Back-end
-- Build API to retrieve data for Trusted by leading brands section.
+- Build an API to retrieve data for the "Trusted by leading brands" section.
 - Ability to filter and sort brands.
-- Coded with NodeJS (or similar JavaScript framework) For example:
+- Developed with Node.js (or similar JavaScript framework).
-- Sort alphabetically, filter by published.
+- Example functionalities include alphabetical sorting and filtering by publication status.
 - Data should be stored in a database of your choice.

 ---

 ## Project Setup Instructions

+### Frontend Setup

-### Requirements
+#### Requirements
 - Node.js v16
-- MongoDB

-### Frontend Setup
 1. Navigate to the `frontend` directory.
     ```bash
     cd frontend